effyruby/jcal/README.md

 # Jcal

-## A Jebrew Calander analysis tool writen in Object Pascal
+## A Hebrew Calander analysis tool writen in Object Pascal